SmileiPIC/tutorials/setup.rst

    export OMP_SCHEDULE=dynamic
    export OMP_PROC_BIND=true

-The number ``8`` above indicates the number of threads per process.
+The number ``8`` indicates the number of threads per process.
 For most systems, the ideal number is equal to the number of cores contained in one `node` or `socket`.
-For example, if your machine has 12 cores that share the same memory, we recommend using ``OMP_NUM_THREADS=12``.
+For example, if your machine has 12 cores that share the same memory, use ``OMP_NUM_THREADS=12``.

 ----